Comparator automata in quantitative verification: Discounted-sum comparator

 Suppose there exists an $\omega$-regular DS-comparator $\A_d^\leq$ for non-integer rational discount factor $d>1$ for relation $\geq$.
 We define the B\"uchi automaton $\mathcal{P}$ s.t. $\L(\mathcal{P}) = \{(w,v) | w \in \L(\A), v = \ceil{d}-1 \cdot 0^{\omega} \}$.
-Note that $\DSum{\ceil{d}-1\cdot 0^{\omega}}{d} = \ceil{d}-1$. .
+Note that $\DSum{\ceil{d}-1\cdot 0^{\omega}}{d} = \ceil{d}-1$.
 Then the cut-point language $L^{\geq (\ceil{d}-1)}$ of deterministic discounted-sum automata $\A$ can be constructed by taking the intersection of $\mathcal{P}$ with $\A_d^\geq$.
 Since all actions are closed under $\omega$-regular operations, $L^{\geq 1}$ can be represented by a B\"uchi automaton.
 Contradiction to Theorem~\ref{lem:cutpoint}. \end{proof}

 \begin{thm} Let $d>1$ be a non-integer, rational discount-factor.
 The discounted-sum aggregate function with discount-factor $d$ is not $\omega$-regular. \end{thm} \begin{proof} Immediate from Lemma~\ref{lem:cutpoint} and Theorem~\ref{thrm:functionthencomparator}. \end{proof} Since the DS-comparator for all non-integer, rational discount-factor $d>1$ is not $\omega$-regular, the $\omega$-regular-based algorithm for quantitative inclusion described in Algorithm~\ref{Alg:DSInclusion} does not apply to DS-inclusion.
 In fact, the decidability of DS-inclusion with non-integer, rational discount-factors is still open.
+Finally, we have shown is follow-up work that comparators for approximations of discounted-sum with non-integer discount factors $1<d<2$ can be made $\omega$-regular~\cite{bansal2022synthesis}.